-SONOPAN is a solid, 4′ x 8′, 19 mm thick eco-friendly soundproofing panel.
+SONOPAN is a solid, 4′ x 8′, 3/4 inch thick eco-friendly soundproofing panel.
 It features cavities of varying dimensions and depths on both sides of the panel.
-SONOPAN is easily incorporated in the design of new buildings.
+SONOPAN is easily incorporated into the design of new buildings.

 SONOPAN absorbs a wide range of frequencies, significantly reducing the transmission of sound and vibrations from one unit to another.
 With its new patented technology, SONOPAN is an exceptional choice for new multi-unit buildings and condominiums.